Do you need the employee newsletter tips or ideas how to create employee newsletters with perfection?

 Does the thought of using employee newsletter tools for

-your job sound a little off-putting to you?
+your job sound a little off-putting?
 If you are going to do your own

 internal company newsletter or employee